 When it comes to reinvention, electronic music producer Edouard knows it best.
-Having been part of the French Touch movement of the 90s, his previous project found itself an integral part of Europe’s burgeoning house music scene.
+A part of the French Touch movement of the 90s, his previous project found itself an integral part of Europe’s house music scene.
 Garnering praise among enthusiasts, the group inked a major label deal with BMG, received radio play and appeared on records alongside other French Touch artists such as Philippe Zdar, Etienne de Crécy and Alex Gopher.
-But as time went on and the landscape changed, he took on new roles: as a solo-exhibited photographer, art historian, engineer, manager in investment banking and even a student of six-time Grammy winner Gary Burton at the Berklee College of Music.
-“I’d like to think that I’ve had many lives,” he says.
+But as time went on and the landscape changed, he took on new roles and lived many lives: as a solo-exhibited photographer, art historian, engineer, investment bank manager and student of six-time Grammy winner Gary Burton at the Berklee College of Music.

 So it should come as no surprise that he would reincarnate once again.
-His latest reinvention, Edouard, is an eponymous moniker given to his new electronic solo endeavor, an eclectic blend of Electro, Pop, Dance, House and other electronic styles, in which he is represented by an avatar visage, an artistic rendering that he made of his face.
+His latest reinvention, Edouard, is an eponymous moniker given to his new solo endeavor, an eclectic blend of Electro, Pop, Dance, House, Synthwave and other electronic styles, with a retro French Touch.

-Armed with electronic instruments and software, some of which he designed himself, he uses his collection of synths and modules to compose tracks that are fashioned for the current times, with a complementary focus on visual art.
+Armed with an extensive collection of vintage and modern synths, some of which he designs under the name Edouard Digital, he composes tracks fashioned for the times with a retro twist and a parallel focus on visual art.
 In addition to his own graphic work, he has asked world-renowned Filip Hodas, who made Equinoxe Infinity’s cover, to design some of his covers.